MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-install-os.md

 ## Boot and install the operating system

+The Supplemental package supports only the English version of the Azure Stack HCI operating system.

-To install the Azure Stack HCI operating system, follow these steps:
+To install the Azure Stack HCI operating system in English, follow these steps:

 1. Go to [Download Azure Stack HCI 22H2](https://azure.microsoft.com/products/azure-stack/hci/hci-download/) and fill out and submit a trial form.

-1. On the **Azure Stack HCI software download** page, select **Download Azure Stack HCI**.
+1. On the **Azure Stack HCI software download** page, select **English** from the **Choose language** drop-down menu.

+    :::image type="content" source="../media/operating-system/azure-stack-hci-download.png" alt-text="Screenshot of the Azure Stack HCI download.":::

+1. Select **Download Azure Stack HCI**.
 This action downloads an ISO file.
 Use this ISO file to install the operating system on each server that you want to cluster.

-    :::image type="content" source="../media/operating-system/azure-stack-hci-download.png" alt-text="Screenshot of the Azure Stack HCI download.":::

 1. Start the **Install Azure Stack HCI** wizard on the system drive of the server where you want to install the operating system.
 1. Choose the language to install or accept the default language settings, select **Next**, and then on next page of the wizard, select **Install now**.